-There are still business considerations which might override low cost and simplicity.
+There are still business considerations that might override low cost and simplicity.
 For example, if your business is likely to get venture capital soon, have a large number of shareholders, or you have a high probability of going public, it might still be a good idea to incorporate in Delaware or Nevada due to these two states more size-friendly laws.
-The same applies if you are a foreign startup which needs to incorporate in the US to operate with American customers.
+The same applies if you are a foreign startup that needs to incorporate in the US to operate with American customers.

 For the rest of us, there are distinct advantages to staying close to home.
 Let’s take a closer look at some of these advantages:

 - Arizona incorporation fees are low.
 Filing fees vary from state to state but will fall anywhere from $50 in Mississippi to $410 in Nevada, including administration fees.
 Arizona is close to the bottom, with statutory fees of only $60.
 Even if you choose to add the expedite fee of $35, and consider another $100 for publication requirements, the costs to incorporate in Arizona are very reasonable.

 - The process is simple, including the convenience of geographical proximity.
 To incorporate a corporation in Arizona requires that you file Articles of Incorporation with the Arizona Corporation Commission, publish the incorporation filing in a newspaper of general circulation three times, and submit an affidavit of publication back to the Commission.
 Visit their offices in Phoenix or Tucson for personal service.

 - Local attorneys, if required, are more familiar with Arizona laws.
 If your company needs a complex structure, organizationally or financially, the assistance of a local attorney may be required.
 He will be familiar with any unique Arizona requirements for organizational structures, record keeping, capitalization, debt financing, the role of shareholders, distributions, personal liability, and state tax considerations.